-Transferable skills are great for two reasons:
+Transferable skills are great for several reasons:

 Communication and Rhetorical Skills

-If you don’t get easily scared of the new, always think of creative ways to work things out or adjust well to new situations, mention it.
+If you don’t get easily scared of the new, always think of creative ways to work things out, or adjust well to new situations, mention it.

-Then you should definitely mention it if you’re applying for a job where organizational skills might come in handy (e.g. community manager, project manager, office manager).
-Briefly describe your duties and how you contributed to the smooth running of an event.
+Then you should definitely mention it if you’re applying for a job where organizational skills might come in handy (e.g. community manager, project manager, office manager, or event manager).

 Analytical skills are useful in many different industries.
 They’re valued in business, economic and financial sector, marketing, sales as well as in HR or teaching.

-If you’ve ever done anything creative, say, any form of art — painting, creative writing or any crafts —take advantage of it.
+If you’ve ever done anything creative, say, any form of art — painting, creative writing or any crafts —take an advantage of it.

 Numerical / Arithmetical Skills